Frequently Asked Questions

 Q. How long do the BASE and RISE Programs take?

-The BASE Program typically spans over a month.
-The RISE Incubator Program lasts three to five months.
-Both business incubator programs combined total from four to six months.
+The BASE Program is designed to run over 4 consecutive weeks.
+The RISE Incubator Program lasts 3 to 5 months depending on client availability.
 Roseview continues to support clients through the RISE Accelerator Program as they launch their businesses and until they receive their PR cards.
-At this time, the entire program (BASE and RISE) is expected to take approximately 30 months, but this is subject to change depending on IRCC processing times.
+At this time, the entire program (BASE and RISE) is expected to take approximately 37 months (as of October 2023), but this is subject to change depending on IRCC processing times.

 Q. Will you provide me with a business plan?